hyperionian/cdksample/README.md

-# Welcome to your CDK Python project!
+# Sampe CDK App in Python

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`cdksample_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`cdksample_stack`) which contains an API Gateway, Lambda Functions, and DynamoDB resources in Sydney region.
+API Gateway provides REST API interface for invoking the Lambda Function.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.